Power up your home with us

-When you move into a new home, there’s usually a colossal amount to keep in mind.
-So much, that it’s unlikely that setting up your utilities like gas and electricity will be at the forefront of your mind.
+When you move into a new home, that it’s unlikely that setting up gas and electricity in your new home will be at the forefront of your mind.
 After all, unlike your phone and broadband services, your gas and electricity will (or should) be in working order when you move into your new home.
 But just because you have a gas and electricity supply, doesn’t mean that you have set up gas and electricity.
 At least not in a way that will be cost-effective for your household.

 Getting Gas Set Up For Your New Home